input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 | `ED25519_CURVE_NAME` | String identifier for the ED25519 eliptic curve | "ed25519" |
 | `X25519_CURVE_NAME` | String identifier for the Curve25519 eliptic curve | "x25519" |

-`*` This values will be filled in once the mainnet deployment is confirmed.
+`*` These values will be filled in once the mainnet deployment is confirmed.

 ## DID Method Name